Bituin

+Premise

-Laura Sandoval and Carmela Gaston are half sisters who grew up with Carmela's mom (Doña Virginia Gaston) not treating Laura right.
-When they grew older Carmela doesn't marry while Laura marries Badong.
+Laura Sandoval and Carmela Gaston are half sisters who grew up with Carmela's mom, Doña Virginia Gaston not treating Laura right.
+When they grew older Carmela Remain Unmarried while Laura marries Badong.
 After their second child, she found out he had been cheating on her.

 As a single mother she was struggling to support her two daughters Melody and Bernadette.
 When her eldest Melody becomes sick, Laura goes to Carmela asking for help, who says that she will help if she hands over Bernadette so she may raise her as her own.
 With no one left to turn to Laura does it.

-Carmela left for the US to raise Bernadette and soon returns as a singer.
+Carmela left for the United States to raise Bernadette and soon returns as a singer.
 In a concert, Laura knew their whereabouts.
 The kids grow up not knowing they are sisters.
 Melody notices that Laura is much closer to Bernadette, such as Laura teaching Bernadette to sing when she forbids Melody to do so.
 Bernadette becomes a star by recording Melody's voice and claiming it as her own.
 Both soon become singers.
 Melody finds her father and wins the heart of a young man named Dante.

 In the end they all become a family: Badong and Laura find their love again, Carmela is no longer jealous of her sister, Doña Virginia gave the rightful will of her husband to Laura, Melody is a great singer and marries Josh Santana who is her singing partner, and Bernadette becomes a famous composer, especially the song she composed for her sister as a way to show she was sorry called "Sana Bukas"; she marries Dante, whom she fell in love with accidentally when she tried to help him win Melody's heart.